czh513/Deep-Fuzzy-Neural-Networks-/lablog.md

 to restrict receptive field that's not elliptical but stronger than minout.

 Adjusted some hyperparams, retraining a few models.
 It sucks that the work has been dragging on for so long...

+# Sun 17 Nov

+Yep, shit hits the fan.
+I found out a bug in the calcualtion of fan-in.
+Retraining a few models now, I won't update the result table because that would take a few more days and I have a real deadline to chase.
+But I will update the discussions.